 - Easy to install over tiles if the floor is level.

 - The most reasonably priced vs hardwood flooring & laminate flooring.

 Hardwood vs Laminate vs. Luxury Vinyl Plank Flooring

-As a home stylist and staging, one of the most frequently asked questions I get asked is what type of flooring should I put in my house?
+As a designer, stager and house flipper, one of the most frequently asked questions I get asked is what type of flooring should I put in my house?
 Hardwood?
 Laminate?
 Luxury Vinyl Plank Flooring?
 That is a great question!
 The short answer is, it depends on your life style, the style of your house, what room(s) the flooring is going in, and if you’re selling your house, what is the trends in your neighborhood.
-The longer answer, check out my blog post: Hardwood vs. Laminate vs. Luxury Vinyl Plank Flooring

 I help busy homeowners, just like you, to style their house to make it a stunning retreat, where they can live and enjoy their home.
 I help homeowners, make money beyond their wildest expectations from the sale of their house by guiding them when they’re getting their house ready to sell.